AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-java-version.md

 ---
 description: Groups mobile devices based on the Java version that they support.
 The JavaScript Version report identifies the Java version by the Java Specification Request (JSR) supported by the device.
-seo-description: Groups mobile devices based on the Java version that they support.
-The JavaScript Version report identifies the Java version by the Java Specification Request (JSR) supported by the device.
-seo-title: JavaScript Version
 solution: Analytics
 title: JavaScript Version
 topic: Reports